qqcpes/Library/docs/howto/conduct.md

 - Username : qqc@pes.edu
 - Password : OTP system, you will get it in the qqc email

-Note : Ground floor seminar hall is hall 1, the basement one is considered a classroom, so ask the CSE office if you need that
+Note : Ground floor seminar hall is Seminar Hall 1 and so on in Qudify The basement one is considered a classroom, so ask the CSE office if you need that.

+After booking the hall on Qudify, Submit the following to the respective HOD under whom the seminar hall comes under:
+- Qudify Hall Booking  Mail
+- Event Proposal Mail
+- VC Approval Mail
+- Seminar Hall Letter(preferably attested by VK sir)

 ### Step 4 - App Notification
 This is a new step that was introduced in 2020.
 You need to send a notification to the app team to get your event listed on the PESU app.
 The format is as follows :